 Walk along the main streets of Florentin

-While getting lost in Florentin is also a great way to explore it, the best way to see the neighborhood is to walk along the two main streets of Florentin: Washington Boulevard and Florentin Street.
+While taking an aimless walk in Florentin is also a great way to explore it, the best way to see the neighborhood is to walk along the two main streets of Florentin: Washington Boulevard and Florentin Street.

 Washington Boulevard today is a long street along which you can sit and drink coffee, eat pizza, or just sit around the ficus trees on wooden seats while watching the passers-by and enjoying some street art on the facades.